learn-co-students/SENG-SCF-110122-Phase1/01-JavaScript-DataTypes-and-Variables/Readme.md

 // variables defined with const can't be reassigned const bestDogCat = 'tr'

-// variables defined with lets can be reassigned
+// variables defined with let can be reassigned

 let animal = 'tom'
 animal = 'tiger rose'